 Monsters that are aware of you and are capable of opening doors have a 1 in 5 chance of breaking down doors when opening them (or a 1 in 3 chance if they are berserk).

 |A door, covered in runic writing.
 It looks like there is something special behind it — perhaps danger, perhaps treasure.
 You may break the runes by opening it like any other door.|

 Runed doors are only found in special vaults, are indestructible, and are generally used to contain very powerful monsters and especially valuable treasure.
 Thankfully, only the player can open runed doors, so any monsters behind them are stuck there until you choose to take them on.
 Avoid opening them unless you're confident that you can handle something significantly out-of-depth.
 Clearing the rest of the floor first, just to minimize the risk of you running into more trouble as you flee or teleport away, is advisable, and don't forget that you can close the door again if that'll seal away the threat inside!

-Note that random teleports and escape hatches from adjacent floors can still place you inside areas that are closed off by runed doors.
+Note that random teleports and escape hatches from adjacent floors may still place you inside areas that are closed off by runed doors.
 In such a situation, you may wish to immediately teleport again.

 Tips & Tricks

 - If you open a door and immediately see out-of-reach enemies capable of smiting you, tormenting you, blasting you with damnation, or otherwise dealing heavy damage at range, don't retreat!
 Running gives them the opportunity to attack you as long as you're in their line of sight.
 If you close the door first, this forces them to come to you, robbing them of several turns they could otherwise spend blasting you, and almost guarantees that you'll get to act against them first.
-This is effective against early threats such as orc priests, as well as late-game fiends and liches.
+This is effective throughout the entire game, from early threats such as orc priests all the way to late-game fiends and liches.